dotnet/docs-aspire/docs/whats-new/preview-5.md

 - Service discovery API changes.
 - Service discovery auto scheme detection.

+## Developer Tools

+For Preview 5 we've improved support with our Visual Studio family of products focusing on supporting new capabilities and improving deployment workflows.

 ### Visual Studio Code C# DevKit tooling

 With the April release of C# Dev Kit, you can now launch all projects in a .NET Aspire from Visual Studio Code.
 To launch your .NET Aspire application, simply Ctrl-F5 (Run without debugging).
 This will launch the app host project and all the associated projects in your .NET Aspire application (front-end and APIs).
 Similarly, you can debug your .NET Aspire application, simply F5 (Start debugging) and all the projects will attach to the debugger, allowing you to have breakpoints set across projects and each one will be hit when appropriate.